-CTT SOLVES TWO MOISTURE PROBLEMS ONBOARD AIRCRAFT, BENEFITING PEOPLE AND THE ENVIRONMENT
+CTT SOLVES TWO MOISTURE PROBLEMS IN AIRCRAFT - BENEFITING PEOPLE ON BOARD AND THE ENVIRONMENT

-CTT is the market leader in the aviation industry when it comes to systems that actively combat both extremely dry cabin air and moisture in the fuselage and structure.
-Active systems that address the root causes are needed to solve the moisture problem for the benefit of people and the environment.
+CTT is the market leader supplier of systems that actively combat both extremely dry air in the cabin and moisture in the fuselage and structure.
+Active systems that address the root causes are needed to solve theses moisture problem for the benefit of people onboard and the environment.

 Condensation forms in all aircraft.
 Historically, the aviation industry has applied passive methods in order to mitigate condensation problems.
 These are inadequate for a number of reasons.
 This causes condensation to accumulate and remain in the aircraft.
 This is not sustainable.
-Another problem lies in the paradoxical fact that cabin air is far too dry.
+Another problem lies in the paradoxical fact that air in the cabin is far too dry.
 Secondly, the fact that aircraft have an unhealthy dry climate must no longer be a necessary evil for premium travel.
 CTT is a pioneer in the field, using active methods to tackle the root causes of moisture problems in aircraft.